 Crisis Intervention and Emergency Assistance

-The VWAC staff will assist victims with an emotional crisis as a result of a crime.
-In certain cases, we provide emergency services such as food, shelter, clothing, medical care and transportation.
+Victim advocates assist crime victims with emotional, physical and financial crisis resulting from a crime.
+In certain cases, the VSU staff provide emergency financial assistance for emergency relocation and funeral expenses as well as referrals for services such as food, shelter, clothing, medical care and transportation.

 Resource and Referral Assistance

 A victim of crime may be in need of assistance from other community agencies.
-VWAC will help obtain appropriate services to meet the victims’ special needs by connecting the victim with resources which offer financial aide, emergency assistance, counseling and psychiatric services, legal assistance and assistance with medical and rehabilitation programs.
+Victim advocates will help obtain appropriate services to meet the crime victims’ identified needs by connecting the crime victims with resources which offer financial aid, emergency assistance, counseling and psychiatric services, legal assistance and assistance with medical and rehabilitation programs.

 Orientation to the Criminal Justice System

-The VWAC staff will provide information regarding court procedures and the function of the local criminal justice system.
+The VSU staff will provide information regarding court procedures and the function of the local criminal justice system.

 Case Status and Disposition